CodeShareEducation/front-end-trail-workshop/README.md

 ## Modules

-The workshop is divided in three modules as follows.
+The workshop is divided in four modules as follows.

+### Tools
+- Git and Github
+- Code Editor (Sublime Text and Atom)

 ### Front-end Basics